joemfb/ml-search-ng/README.md

     remoteInput.initCtrl($scope, model, mlSearch, search);

-Note: Assumes mlSearch is an MLSearch context, search is a function, and model has a `qtext` property.
+Note: this function assumes mlSearch is an MLSearch context, search is a function, and model has a `qtext` property.
 If these assumptions don't hold, a more verbose approach is required:

 `// TODO: complex example`